ash-project/ash/README.md

 - Bake in descriptions to the DSL
 - need to make sure that all of the dsl components are in the `.formatter.exs`.
 I made it so all of the options can be specified as a nested DSL, but haven't gone through and added them to the formatter file
 - add `init` to checks, and error check their construction when building the DSL
+- allow for resources to be created _without_ the dsl

 Code Quality